AMID Logo

 4. Dangerous Goods Declaration (if applicable)Required for hazardous materials (must follow IMDG code for ocean freight).

-5. Certain countries or world regions require specific information for imported goods.
+5. Certain countries or regions require specific information for imported goods.
 For example:

 • Freight to Australia, New Zealand, and other countries of Oceania requires a Fumigation Certificate during the BMSB season, which runs from September 1 to April 30 each year.